babashka/cli/README.md

 For a renamed binary whose name differs from `:prog`, pass `--prog <name>`, e.g.
 `mycli org.babashka.cli/completions snippet --shell zsh --prog sq`.

-In babashka CLI, subcommands and options get completion support out of the box.
-Descriptions come from the same `:desc` (options) and `:doc` (subcommands) you're already using for `--help`. `zsh` and `fish` show them inline. `powershell` shows them in menu-completion mode, which you enable with `Set-PSReadLineKeyHandler -Key Tab -Function MenuComplete`.
-Currently bash completes values but does not show descriptions.
-A `:no-doc` subcommand or option is hidden.
-Options that already appeared are filtered out of suggestions, except repeatable options (e.g. `:coerce [:string]`).

 ### Completing option values